 Stagnating wages and growing inequality will soon threaten the stability of contemporary liberal democracies and dethrone democratic ideology as it is now understood.
 What is needed is a new populist ideology that offers a realistic path to healthy middle-class societies and robust democracies.

-See more in North America; Financial Regulation; Politics and Strategy; Global
+See more in Americas; Financial Regulation; Politics and Strategy; Global

 Nancy Birdsall and Francis Fukuyama discuss their recent Foreign Affairs article “The Post-Washington Consensus: Development After the Crisis” with students, as part of CFR's Academic Conference Call series.